pbsinclair42/SDP-2016/Useful git commands.md

 `git commit -m "What I have done is..."`
 `git push`

+`git rev-list --left-right --count master...test-branch` Compare your test-branch with master.
+This will give output like "1   8" meaning that your branch is ahead of master by one commit and behind master by 8 commits.

 `git reset origin/master -- file`
 If you have over written a file, say this.txt, use this.